ARM-software/lisa/README.rst

 The main goals of LISA are:

--  Support study of existing behaviours (i.e. *“how does PELT work?”*)
+-  Support study of existing behaviours (i.e. *"how does PELT work?"*)
--  Support analysis of new code being developed (i.e. *“what is the impact on existing code?”*)
+-  Support analysis of new code being developed (i.e. *"what is the impact on existing code?"*)
--  Get insights on what’s not working and possibly chase down why
+-  Get insights on what's not working and possibly chase down why
 -  Share reproducible experiments by means of a **common language**
    that: